The localization of orthogonal calculus with respect to homology: Homogeneous functors and their classification

-\begin{rem} For the case $E = H\bb{Q}$, Barnes \cite[Theorem 6.2]{Ba17}, states that the fibrant objects of this model structure are the $n$-homogenous functors $F$ with $F^{(n)}$ levelwise $H\bb{Q}$-local.
-This is a typographical error; it is the \emph{bifibrant} objects which admit this characterisation. \end{rem}

 \begin{cor} Let $E$ be a spectrum.
-An orthogonal functor $F$ is fibrant in the $E$-local $n$-homogeneous model structure if and only if $F$ is $n$-polynomial and $F^{(n)}$ is levelwise $E$-local.
-In particular, $F$ is bifibrant if $F$ is projectively cofibrant, $n$-homogeneous and $X^{(n)}$ is levelwise $E$-local. \end{cor} \begin{proof} Apply Corollary \ref{cor: Fibrations in E-local n-homog} to the map $F \to \ast$. \end{proof}
+An orthogonal functor $F$ is fibrant in the $E$-local $n$-homogeneous model structure if and only if $F$ is $n$-polynomial and $F^{(n)}$ is objectwise $E$-local.
+In particular, the bifibrant objects are the projectively cofibrant $n$-homogeneous functors with $E$-local $n$-th derivative. \end{cor} \begin{proof} Apply Corollary \ref{cor: Fibrations in E-local n-homog} to the map $F \to \ast$. \end{proof}